 The best knowledge base software at a glance

-Another advantage to Softr is versatility. if you need more than just a knowledge base, you can expand it into a client portal, team intranet, or internal tool—all in the same platform.
-You don't have to juggle multiple solutions or pay for extra software licenses you don't need.
+A big advantage to Softr is its versatility.
+If you need more than just a knowledge base, you can build it into a client portal, team intranet, CRM, or other internal tool, without having to juggle multiple solutions or pay for extra software licenses you don't need.

 Who is Softr best for?

 SMBs and teams looking for a flexible, no-code knowledge base that connects to their existing tools.
-Perfect for internal docs, client portals, and self-serve hubs, Softr offers a lightweight, customizable solution—without the cost or complexity of enterprise software.
+Perfect for building hubs for internal docs, client portals with self-serve resources, or mobile-responsive product catalogs for contractors, Softr offers a lightweight, customizable solution, without the cost or complexity of enterprise software.

-- Fast and easy to set up- Pre-built templates and a drag-and-drop builder let you launch in minutes—ideal for small teams that don’t want a complex setup.
+- Fast and easy to set up: Pre-built templates and a drag-and-drop builder let you launch a knowledge base quickly—ideal for small teams that don’t want a complex setup.

-- Works with your existing data- Softr directly integrates with 14+ data sources, including Airtable, Google Sheets, Notion, and HubSpot.
+- Works with your existing data: Softr directly integrates with 14+ data sources, including Airtable, Google Sheets, Notion, monday.com, and HubSpot.

 Softr best features

-- 14+ native data source integrations: Airtable, Google Sheets, HubSpot, Notion, monday.com, BigQuery, SQL databases (MySQL, SQLServer, MariaDB, PostgreSQL), Supabase, Xano, and more.
-Connect to nearly any data source with RestAPI.
+- 14+ native data source integrations: Connect Airtable, Google Sheets, HubSpot, Notion, monday.com, BigQuery, SQL databases (MySQL, SQLServer, MariaDB, PostgreSQL), Supabase, Xano, and more.
+Data stays automatically up-to-date with a 2-way real-time sync.

-- Dynamic filtering & sorting: Allow users to filter information by tags, categories, or structured properties.
+- Search & filtering: Allow users to filter content by tags, categories, topics, or custom properties that you define in your data source.

-- Custom branding: Add your logo, adjust layouts, colors, and styling to match your brand.
+- Custom branding: Add your logo and adjust layouts, colors, and styling to match your brand.

 - 24/7 support & active community: Access live chat and a community of builders.

-See how Officeheads used Softr to build a client portal with a knowledge base—helping their clients self-serve and find the information they need, anytime.
+See how the accounting firm Officeheads used Softr to build a client portal with a knowledge base, helping their clients self-serve and find relevant information.

 Softr pricing